Lens (vertebrate anatomy)

-Accommodation in humans is well studied to allow artificial means of supplementing our focus such as glasses for correction of sight as we age.
-The refractive power of a younger human lens in its natural environment is approximately 18 dioptres, roughly one-third of the eye's total power of about 60 dioptres at infancy and 10 dioptres by the age of 25 years.
-Most of the reduction in our natural accommodation as we age is attributed to the aging of our lenses.
+Accommodation in humans is well studied and allows artificial means of supplementing our focus, such as glasses, for correction of sight as we age.
+The refractive power of a younger human lens in its natural environment is approximately 18 dioptres, roughly one-third of the eye's total power of about 60 dioptres.
+By age 25 the ability of the lens to alter the light path has reduced to 10 dioptres and accommodation continues to decline with age.

 Structure

 Position in the eye

-The lens is located towards the front part of the vertebrate eye called the anterior segment which includes the cornea and iris positioned in front of the lens.
+The lens is located towards the front part of the vertebrate eye, called the anterior segment, which includes the cornea and iris positioned in front of the lens.
 The lens is held in place by the suspensory ligaments (Zonule of Zinn), attaching the lens at its equator to the rest of the eye through the ciliary body.
-Behind the lens is the jelly like vitreous body which helps helps hold the lens in place.
-At the front of the lens is the liquid aqueous humor which bathes the lens with nutrients and other things.
+Behind the lens is the jelly-like vitreous body which helps hold the lens in place.
+At the front of the lens is the liquid aqueous humour which bathes the lens with nutrients and other things.
 Land vertebrate lenses usually have an ellipsoid, biconvex shape.
 The front surface is less curved than the back.
-A human adult the lens is typically about 10 mm in diameter and 4 mm thick though changes shape with accommodation and size due to grow throughout a person's lifetime.
+In a human adult, the lens is typically about 10 mm in diameter and 4 mm thick, though its shape changes with accommodation and its size grows throughout a person's lifetime.

 Anatomy

 The lens has three main parts: the lens capsule, the lens epithelium, and the lens fibers.
 The lens capsule is a relatively thick basement membrane forming the outermost layer of the lens.
-Inside the capsule much thinner lens fibers form the bulk of the lens.
+Inside the capsule, much thinner lens fibers form the bulk of the lens.
 The cells of the lens epithelium form a thin layer between the lens capsule and the outermost layer of lens fibers at the front of the lens but not the back.
 The lens itself lacks nerves, blood vessels, or connective tissue.
+Anatomists will often refer to positions of structures in the lens by describing it like a globe of the world.
+The front and back of the lens are referred to as the anterior and posterior "poles", like the North and South poles.
+The "equator" is the outer edge of the lens often hidden by the iris and is the area of most cell differentiation.
+As the equator is not generally in the light path of the eye, the structures involved with metabolic activity avoid scattering light that would otherwise affect vision.